BiggerPockets/patterns/_patterns/build-views-with-view-components.md

 should be composed by other reusable components.
 There are more details on this topic [here](https://viewcomponent.org/viewcomponents-at-github.html#the-two-types-of-viewcomponents-we-write).

-Here's an example that help illustrate how components can be flexible:
+Here's an example that illustrates how components can be flexible:

 #### Bad
 ```rb